RainCatalyst/PythonYeelightBacklight/README.md

 1. Install python
 2. Install dependencies (pip install yeelight, keyboard, Pillow)
 3. Change your lamp ip in script config (inside script)
-4. Configure other params *optional*
+4. Configure other params (*optional*)
 4. Run it

 # Best parameters
-I havent configured best config params yet so feel free to experiment Default params are average for any type of films Decrease threshold and duration for action films with a lot of screen changes Increase threshold and duration for films with less screen changes MIN_CHANGE_FRAMES is usually ok, you can make it bigger if you are experiencing troubles with the lamp I did a small research for [Apex Legends Trailer] (https://www.youtube.com/watch?v=BSd7lg9Imzo) to see what are average values
+I havent configured best config params yet so feel free to experiment.
+Default params are average for any type of films.
+Decrease threshold and duration for action films with a lot of screen changes.
+Increase threshold and duration for films with less screen changes.
+MIN_CHANGE_FRAMES is usually ok, you can make it bigger if you are experiencing troubles with the lamp.

+I did a small research for  [Apex Legends Trailer](https://www.youtube.com/watch?v=BSd7lg9Imzo) to make the config values better.
 Here is what I got

 ```